splunk/public-o11y-docs/admin/subscription-usage/imm-billing.rst

 * If you have Enterprise Edition, you can manage costs associated with sending in data by setting limits on access tokens.
 See :ref:`admin-manage-usage` for more information.
 * If you have a Standard Edition pricing plan, you can upgrade your subscription to Enterprise Edition, which includes support for monitoring more containers and custom metrics per host.
 * Purchase support for increasing your limits on any of these items.
-* Consider archiving your MTS.
-Archived metrics cost 1/10 of real-time metrics.
+* Consider archiving your MTS using Metrics Pipeline Management.
+Archived metrics cost 1/10th of real-time metrics.
+See more at :ref:`metrics-pipeline-intro`.

 To get help with understanding which option is best for your organization, contact :ref:`support`.